rakannimer/todolist-amplify-nextjs/blog-post.md

 ## Introduction

 The app will have dynamic and static routes to demonstrate how to load and render data from the server based on the incoming request url.
-And it has subscriptions to changes on the data to show how to use AWS Amplify to seamlessly listen to remote data.
+And it has subscriptions to changes on the data to show how to use AWS Amplify to seamlessly listen to remote data from the client.

 ![Amplify and Next.js](https://thepracticaldev.s3.amazonaws.com/i/026cx817wn9ahvpnw4pb.png)